Dual-Iron/RwModLoader/README.md

 Right now, Realm only loads mods; there's no in-game browser yet.
 Autoupdating is not supported yet, but is planned.

+To add mods, just drop them in the `Rain World/BepInEx/plugins` folder like usual.
+Realm will handle the rest.

 Realm replaces AutoUpdate, BepInEx-Partiality-Wrapper, EnumExtender, LogFix, and PublicityStunt.
 You don't have to install those mods.

 ## Where get?